lakeCoSTR/lakeCoSTR_manu_files/README.md

 # ids-ne-lakes

-New folders created for data (in and out) and scripts (py, json, R)
+This repository houses the code, data, and analyses for the upcoming MS by Christina Herrick, UNH.

-Added renv package management for 'future me' to not get frustrated with package updates that break code.
+# folder structure

-This repository is currently using GitLFS for the Sunapee temp .csv file
+TBD

-Notes on scripts/data:
+# Notes

-Json script is for GEE, which produces the skin temp csv, filter script is what connects with BGS files
+ript is for GEE, which produces the skin temp csv, filter script is what connects with BGS files